mvysny/karibu-dsl/karibu-dsl-v8/README.md

 3. To navigate to given view, just call `navigateToView<YourView>()`.

+Please read more in the Vaadin-on-Kotlin [Navigating in your app](http://www.vaadinonkotlin.eu/navigating.html) documentation.

 #### Background on this

 The mapping is generally done by converting the CamelCaseView Kotlin